laser-disc/urban-pancake/README.md

 # Hunger Stop

-[Hunger Stop](https://hungerstop.herokuapp.com) locates and maps the closest food trucks to you for a quick and easy way to find a convenient lunch in San Francisco.
+[Hunger Stop](https://hungerstop.herokuapp.com) locates and maps the closest food trucks to you for a quick and easy way to find a convenient lunch in downtown San Francisco.

 ## About the App